Sowintuu/voiceAtis/README.md

 ### version 0.0.1 - 03.12.2018
 * First version for testing purposes
-* Some Atis feartures missing
+* Some Atis features missing
 * No pyuipc
 * Voice not tested